Did you know it’s 5-25X more expensive to get a new client than it is to keep an existing one?

 Answering these questions will help you determine: what to send, who to send them to and whether your campaign is successful.

 Obviously, it’d be next to impossible to manually send out mass emails for your campaign.
-This is where an email marketing software comes in handy.
+This is where an ESP comes in handy.

 You’ll need to create campaigns based on your different goals.
 Plus, you’ll need to segment your audience (this just means you’re sending emails to the right groups of people).